 Best for music integration

 Servicing 200 million users in 190 countries, Wix is a website-building titan.
 It’s therefore no surprise to see it top our rundown of the best website builders.
 Although it's just pipped to the post in this round-up—mainly due to the edge Bandzoogle enjoys in being designed by musicians—there’s no doubt that Wix has a much broader scope of preset designs to choose from.

 There are over 500 templates at your disposal, and what’s more, they’re siloed into categories that include music-specific themes like Band, Solo Artist, DJ, and Producer.
 This makes it easier to find a template to suit your requirements.
 Another option is to use the innovative Artificial Design Intelligence (ADI) feature, which requires you to answer a few questions before providing a bespoke template for you to use.

 The Wix App Market allows users to populate their site with hundreds of add-ons, including third-party apps widely used in the music industry such as streaming services like Spotify, or ticketing tools like Bandsintown.

-You'll get 2GB of bandwidth and 3GB of storage space with the Combo plan, costing $14 a month.
-You'll need to upgrade to the Unlimited plan, at $18 a month, for no restrictions on bandwidth and a boost to 10GB of storage.
-The Pro plan costs $23 a month, and comes with storage of 20GB, while the VIP option provides priority support and up to 35GB of storage for $39 a month.
+You'll get 3GB of bandwidth and 2GB of storage space with the Combo plan, costing $16 a month.
+You'll need to upgrade to the Unlimited plan, at $22 a month, for no restrictions on bandwidth and a boost to 5GB of storage.
+The VIP plan costs $45 a month, and comes with storage of 100GB.

 Like Wix, Squarespace is a more generalist option used by creatives and businesses of all types.
 Nonetheless, it offers no shortage of music-related themes and features.
 You can browse its musicians and bands category for templates that include singer-songwriter, producer, and new album page, though it's notable that there aren't as many music preset templates as with Wix or Bandzoogle.